 Other passing references to Austin exist in the record.
 Austin was inoculated as a means of protecting him from smallpox in September of 1776.3 One possible explanation for his inoculation was so he could accompany Martha Washington to her husband's winter encampments during the Revolution, where smallpox was a significant problem especially in the early years of the war.

-By February of 1786 Austin, who was in his late twenties, was working with Billy Lee's brother Frank as one of the "Waiters in the House."4 Much like Billy Lee, whose duties included acting as Washington's huntsman, riding was a significant part of Austin’s duties.
-As early as the fall of 1777, when Austin was probably in his late teens, two pounds, eleven shillings, and six pence were expended to buy a saddle for the young man.5
+By February of 1786 Austin, who was in his late twenties, was working with William Lee's brother Frank Lee as one of the enslaved "Waiters in the House."4 Much like William Lee, whose duties while enslaved included acting as Washington's huntsman, riding was a significant part of Austin’s duties.
+As early as the fall of 1777, when Austin was probably in his late teens, two pounds, eleven shillings, and six pence were expended to buy a saddle for him.5

-Austin was one of several slaves taken to the executive mansions in New York and Philadelphia during George Washington's presidency.6 On April 5, 1791, Attorney General Edmund Randolph called on Martha Washington in the Philadelphia executive mansion to let her know that three of his slaves had just told him they were going to utilize a Pennsylvania law that allowed them to claim their freedom after six months of residence in that state.7 When informed about this development, George Washington suggested, as a precaution against his and Mrs. Washington's slaves attempting a similar exodus, that they be sent out of the state back to Mount Vernon.
-Washington was especially concerned because all but two of the slaves then with the family in Philadelphia were dower slaves, who belonged to the estate of Martha Washington's first husband.
+Austin was one of several enslaved people taken to the executive mansions in New York and Philadelphia during George Washington's presidency.6 On April 5, 1791, Attorney General Edmund Randolph called on Martha Washington in the Philadelphia executive mansion to let her know that three of his enslaved people had just told him they were going to utilize a Pennsylvania law that allowed them to claim their freedom after six months of residence in that state.7 When informed about this development, George Washington suggested, as a precaution against his and Mrs. Washington's enslaved workers attempting a similar exodus, that they be sent out of the state.
+Washington was especially concerned because all but two of the enslaved individuals then with the family in Philadelphia were directly owned by the Custis estate.

 It was on one of those trips to Mount Vernon that Austin met his tragic end.
 On December 17, 1794, Austin was given $20.00 to pay for "his expenses to & from Virginia."10 Three days later, a letter was sent from Havre de Grace, Maryland, to let the President know that Austin had encountered some type of trouble while trying to cross a river near Harford.
-Austin had been "with Great Difficulty. . .Dragged out of the water," and was "likely to Lose his Life."11 Soon after, Austin succumbed to those injuries, leaving behind a widowed wife.
+Austin had been "with Great Difficulty...Dragged out of the water," and was "likely to Lose his Life."11 Soon after, Austin succumbed to those injuries, leaving behind his wife.

 Mary V. Thompson